arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 Finally, one should **not run a rolling upgrade or restart operation** at the time of a node drain.

-## Clean out a DBserver manually (optional)
+## Clean out a DBserver manually

 In this step we clean out a _DBServer_ manually, before even issuing the `kubectl drain` command.
-This step is optional, but can speed up things considerably.
-Here is why:
+Previously, we have denoted this step as optional, but for safety reasons, we have made it mandatory now, since it is near impossible to choose the grace period long enough in a reliable way.

-If this step is not performed, we must choose the grace period long enough to avoid any risk, as explained in the previous section.
+Furthermore, if this step is not performed, we must choose the grace period long enough to avoid any risk, as explained in the previous section.
 However, this has a disadvantage which has nothing to do with ArangoDB: We have observed, that some k8s internal services like